PenelopeKing/PenelopeKing.github.io/README.md

 ## About Me
 Hello!
 I'm Penelope King, an aspiring data scientist with a background in machine learning, programming, and collaborative teamwork.
 I am currently a third year data science undergraduate at University of California, San Diego and expecting to graduate in March 2025.

+Currently I am working at Glass Lab at UCSD School of Medicine, and am looking for future opporunities where I can extend and grow my data science skillsets.

 ## Projects:
 **Restaurant Rating Prediction / Recommender System**